ceregousa/memre_slate/source/includes/_importing_content.md

 ### HTTP Response

-The response will include the item’s learning engine GUID which you will use in other API calls.
+The response will include the item’s ID which you will use in other API calls.
 The item will be created in the specified set.